USS HOPPER DDG 70

-September 11, The Hopper arrived in Darwin, Australia, for a three-day port visit.
-Port call to Townsville from Sept.
-18-22.
-Brief stop at Noumea, New Caledonia, on Sept.
-25 for refuel.
+September 11, The Hopper arrived in Darwin, Australia, for a three-day port visit; Port call to Townsville from Sept.
+18-22; Brief stop at Noumea, New Caledonia, to refuel on Sept.
+25.

 October 2, USS Hopper returned to Pearl Harbor, Hawaii, after a six-month deployment in support of Operation Enduring Freedom.
 During the deployment, Hopper sailed over 41,000 nautical miles and served as the "flagship" for the Maritime Interdiction Operation (MIO) Commanders, conducting numerous queries and boarding procedures in support of United Nations Sanctions.

-November 13, DDG 70 arrived at Naval Magazine Station Lualualei to offload ammunition.
-Underway to conduct rehearsal for INSURV assessment from Nov.
-19-22; Underway from Dec.
+November 13, DDG 70 arrived at Naval Magazine Station Lualualei to offload ammunition; Underway to conduct rehearsal for INSURV assessment from Nov.
+19-22; Underway again from Dec.
 4-6; Underway for INSURV checks on Dec.
 18.